eth-brownie/brownie/docs/tests-security-analysis.rst

 This will send the compiled build artifacts to MythX for analysis.
 You will receive updates on the status of the scan; the entire process should take around three minutes.

-To perform a full scan:
+To perform a standard scan:

 ::

-    $ brownie analyze --full
+    $ brownie analyze --mode=standard

-Note that a full scan requires authentication and takes approximately half an hour to complete.
+Note that a deep scan requires authentication and takes approximately half an hour to complete.

 If you include the ``--async`` flag Brownie will submit the job, output the pending ID and exit.
 You can view the finished report later through the MythX dashboard.